-This year's Medical Anthropology Option paper is ‘Sensory Experience in Therapeutics’, which is held on Fridays, 11am -12 pm in the New Seminar room on 51 Banbury Road.
-The full list of Option Papers available is here.
+This year's Medical Anthropology Option paper is ‘Sensory Experience in Therapeutics’, which is held in Hilary Term.

 Option course: Sensory Experience in Therapeutics

-Professor Elisabeth Hsu, Institute of Social and Cultural Anthropology
+Professor Elisabeth Hsu, Institute of Social and Cultural Anthropology, SAME

 Laderman, C. & Roseman M. eds.
 (1996).
 The Performance of Healing.
 London: Routledge.

 Howes, D. ed.
 1991.
 The Varieties of Sensory Experience.
 University of Toronto Press.

 Howes, D. 2003.
 Sensual Relations.
 Engaging the Senses in Culture and Social Theory.
 Ann Arbor: University of Michigan Press.

 Howes, D. ed.
 2004.
 Empire of the Senses: The Sensual Culture Reader.
 Oxford: Berg.